tashg23/Amazon_Vine_Analysis/README.md

 ## dataset: https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Beauty_v1_00.tsv.gz

 ## results:
 We filtered on reviews that had 20 total votes or more and those that had a 50% or more helpfulness score (to use the most relevant Amazon reviews).
+See code snippet below.

 ``
 vine_df_new = vine_df.where(vine_df.total_votes>='20')
 vine_df_new.show()

 vine_df_final = vine_df_new.withColumn("helpfulness", col("helpful_votes") / col("total_votes")*100)
 vine_df_final.show()
 ``